Saving Sustainably: 4 Money Saving Bathroom Swaps

 Another single-use cotton product that is often in our beauty and life routines is the disposable cotton swap (Q-tips).
 These seemingly small products are made from cotton, plastic or paper and tossed immediately after use, making them incredibly wasteful.
 We know what you might be thinking: Reusable cotton swabs?
 Is that sanitary?
 Yes and yes!

-Meet LastSwab!
+Meet the reusable q tip - LastSwab!
 The “swab” ends are made from TPE making them easy to sanitize with soap and water.
 They are made to withstand up to 1000+ uses, reducing the manufacturing, shipping, and resources of single-use swabs.
-There are different head options made for both cleaning and beauty!
+The reusable cotton swabs come with different head options made for both cleaning and beauty!
 A pack of 1000 count Q-tips is around $15, all for a product you toss immediately after using.
 LastSwabs are $12, last for years, and help divert the waste from all those single-use Q-tips!

 Making these four easy swaps in your bathroom really adds up, both from a financial and disposable waste standpoint.
 So you can help save the Earth while also saving a couple (or $1000!) bucks by moving away from single-use disposable items and into beautiful reusable ones.